-Back pain is a widely common condition, and despite how many people experience it throughout their lifetime, it remains a very personal experience.
-Your back and spine are designed to be strong as well as flexible, all while protecting one of the most important parts of your body – the spinal cord.
-Your back is made up of many components that pain can be attributed to.
+Back pain is a widely common condition.
+Despite how many people experience it throughout their lifetime, it remains a very personal experience.
+Your back and spine are strong as well as flexible, while they protect one of the most important parts of your body – the spinal cord.
+Your back is consists of many components that can experience pain.
 There are bones, joints, muscles, ligaments, tendons, and discs, all of which can become injured, irritated, and painful.

 There are a lot of factors that can contribute to back pain, and as such, it can take on a very broad variety of characteristics:

-- Acute vs. Chronic: acute back pain happens suddenly and will usually go away within a few days to a few weeks.
-Back pain is considered chronic when it lasts for 3 months or longer.
+Acute back pain happens suddenly and will usually go away within a few days to a few weeks.
+Back pain is chronic when it lasts for 3 months or longer.

-- Sharp vs. Dull vs. Achy: the quality of back pain can vary based on which tissues are impacted.
+The quality of back pain can vary based on the affected tissues.
 Sharp pain may be indicative of an inflamed joint capsule or a disc issue.
 Dull or achy pain can be related to degeneration, muscle strain, or overuse injury.
-Back pain can also be described as searing or burning and refer to other areas down the arms or legs, which may indicate the involvement of the nerves and nerve roots.
+Back pain can also be searing or burning and refer to other areas down the arms or legs, which may indicate the involvement of the nerves and nerve roots.

 It’s easy to see why back pain can be so difficult to manage – it can feel so different from person to person.
 There is also a lot of overlap of the components of the back and spine which makes it difficult to pinpoint exactly where the problem is coming from.